|

 Videos

 What does tax code really say?
-Where are

-the “deductions”?
-Is there excluded income
+Where are the “deductions”?
+Is there excluded

 You be the Judge.
-Watch these short, five-minute
+Watch these

-with your computer.
+code and regulations with your computer.
 Then ask your Congressman

 and Senator to watch the videos.